Skip to content

 Toggle HTTP/3 in Safari Experimental WebKit

-Perform a Network Reset
+Method 5: Perform a Network Settings Reset

 While manually identifying the network issue is tough, you could revert all the network settings to their default state.
-Just make sure to save all your WiFi passwords before proceeding.

 1. Launch the Settings app and go to the General section.